gravitational/teleport/bpf/README.md

 disables some BPF features (like logging).
 To enable all BPF features to set the license to `GPL` in the BPF program and revert back before merging the code.

+### Logging

+BPF programs can log messages to the kernel log.
+To enable logging, you need to set the license to `GPL`.
+Then you can use `bpf_printk` helper to log messages.
+The messages will be logged to the kernel log.
+You can get the messages from `/sys/kernel/debug/tracing/trace_pipe`.
+Here is the best explanation that I found so far https://nakryiko.com/posts/bpf-tips-printk/